blopa/top-down-react-phaser-game-template/README.md

 ```

 ## The 'GameScene'
-This file is where the game map is rendered, with all items, enemies, etc. The `create` function is split into smaller functions that can be found in the `sceneHelpers.js` file.
+The `GameScene` file is where the game map is rendered, along with all items, enemies, etc. The `create` function is split into smaller functions for easier readability, which can be found in the `sceneHelpers.js` file.

 ## Virtual Gamepad
-The Virtual Gamepad will be loaded automatically if the game is being run in a mobile device.
-The Virtual Gamepad is a React component that simulate keyboard keys to control que game, using the function `simulateKeyEvent` found in [this GitHub Gist](https://gist.github.com/GlauberF/d8278ce3aa592389e6e3d4e758e6a0c2).
+The virtual gamepad will be automatically loaded when the game is run on a mobile device.
+The virtual gamepad is a React component that simulates keyboard keys to control the game, using the `simulateKeyEvent` function found in this [GitHub Gist](https://gist.github.com/GlauberF/d8278ce3aa592389e6e3d4e758e6a0c2).

 ## Dialog System
-A dialog box will automatically show up whenever the `state.dialog.messages` variable is filled with messages.
-You can call the `setDialogMessagesAction` Redux action to do this.
+A dialog box will appear automatically whenever the `state.dialog.messages` variable is populated with messages.
+To accomplish this, you can call the `setDialogMessagesAction` Zustand setter function.

 ```javascript
 setDialogMessages(['hello world', 'hello world 2']);